segmentstream-com/segmentstream-com.github.io/_docs/ecommerce/checkout.md

 ### <a name="page"></a>page

 You need to define only `page.type` variable in the `digitalData.page` object.
-All other variables are either optional or will be automatically filled by the SegmentStream library.
+All other variables are either optional or will be automatically filled by the SegmentStream SDK.

 >Usually the checkout step is divided into several steps.
 We recommend filling the `page.category` variable with words that best describe each step: 'Authorization', 'Shipping', 'Payment', 'Order Review'.